Schub-cloud/john-carlos-k8s-challenge/README.md

 A very simple and minimalist REST API written in Go using Gorilla Mux HTTP router package to access pods inside a given namespace with the GET /pods endpoint.

-Also include `/healthz` and `/readyz` for kubernetes liveness and readiness probes, respectively.
+Also includes `/healthz` and `/readyz` for kubernetes liveness and readiness probes, respectively.

 # Required envs